datasilvia/Doctor-Who-DataBase/README.md

 On the 50th anniversary of the series I was also able to see the premiere of the special chapter in the cinema in my city.

-Reasons for Choosing the Doctor Who Theme
+## Reasons for Choosing the Doctor Who Theme

-    1.- Rich and Expansive Universe: Doctor Who is the longest-running and most beloved science fiction series, with a vast universe filled with diverse characters, settings, and plot arcs.
+1.- **Rich and Expansive Universe**: Doctor Who is the longest-running and most beloved science fiction series, with a vast universe filled with diverse characters, settings, and plot arcs.
 This expansive content offers an excellent foundation for creating a complex and engaging database.

-    2.- Variety of Data Types: The Doctor Who universe includes various elements, such as Doctors, companions, enemies, episodes, and story arcs.
+2.- **Variety of Data Types**: The Doctor Who universe includes various elements, such as Doctors, companions, enemies, episodes, and story arcs.
 This diversity allows for different types of data relationships and provides an opportunity to showcase advanced database design skills, including many-to-many relationships, subqueries, and views.

-    3.- Potential for Complex Queries and Analysis: With a wide range of interconnected data, this theme allows for the creation of complex queries that reveal interesting insights.
+3.- **Potential for Complex Queries and Analysis**: With a wide range of interconnected data, this theme allows for the creation of complex queries that reveal interesting insights.
 For example, analyzing recurring villains, exploring the dynamics between different Doctors and their companions.

-    4.- Popular Cultural Appeal: As an iconic cultural phenomenon, Doctor Who is familiar to many people, making the project interesting and relatable.
+4.- **Popular Cultural Appeal**: As an iconic cultural phenomenon, Doctor Who is familiar to many people, making the project interesting and relatable.
 This also adds value to the project as it demonstrates a practical example of how databases can be used to explore and analyze popular media.

-    5.- Historical and Thematic Depth: Doctor Who covers various themes, from time travel to moral dilemmas, and has evolved over decades, reflecting changes in storytelling and technology.
+5.- **Historical and Thematic Depth**: Doctor Who covers various themes, from time travel to moral dilemmas, and has evolved over decades, reflecting changes in storytelling and technology.
 This adds an additional layer of depth to the project, making it not just a technical exercise but also an exploration of thematic elements within the show.

 When I started doing this project I realized the huge amount of data that exists on this topic, and I decided to use only a small part of it.